 Instead of dressing up your baby, consider dressing up someone else as Santa to hold your baby.
 I feel like this is a great win for anyone with a newborn and older kids who would get a kick out of Santa’s lap photos.

-This is a great idea because you’re getting the baby’s face and a close-up of the year of you're baby's first holiday.
+This is a great idea because you’re getting the baby’s face and a close-up of the year of your baby's first holiday.
+(Etsy has some gorgeous custom ornaments right now.)
 If you like this concept, be sure to check out the site – she does a great tutorial on how she got this shot.

 The clever part about this photoshoot is that the babies are on their backs and it’s shot from overhead.
 You can buy the elf outfits and I feel like the rest of the props would be reasonable to source out.
 Do you think that's white glue in the milk bottle?